fragaLY/blog/micronaut-reactive_vs_micronaut-reactive-native/MICRONAUT-REACTIVE_VS_MICRONAUT-REACTIVE-NATIVE.md

 1. Micronaut doesn't support Money type in Postgres.
 And that's [cool](https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_money);
 2. Not so clear documentation as it is for Quarkus and Spring.
 In some cases it's really poor;
 3. To avoid workarounds on the backend part with micronaut data lib, I had to rename several columns i.e. origin -> origin_id;
-4. If not to define connections as 'pool' you are working with connection per thread model.
+4. If not to define connections as 'pool' you are working with connection per thread model;
+5. [Doesn't support Gradle 8.0.1](https://github.com/micronaut-projects/micronaut-gradle-plugin/issues/649).
+The team doesn't follow one of the major building tools.
+Didn't prepare using RC of Gradle.

 The languages, frameworks, and tools I used: